Tuesday, July 30, 2013

 This was the most interesting item we ordered.
 Crayfish tails in salted egg yolk sauce.
 What I liked about this was that the crayfish were de-shelled.
 What I didn't like about it was that I've had frozen crayfish purchased in bulk and cooked at home that had better texture.
 Maybe they need to sear this more.
 Or drop the coating of flour on the meat.

 I would credit the gravy for being pretty good.
 It was spiked with a hit of chilli padi, some curry leaves and black pepper.
-I guess a bit more generosity with the salted egg would have made it rip roaring good and a larger threat to the cholesterol we're trying to keep lowered.
+I guess a bit more generosity with the salted egg would have made it rip roaring good and a larger threat to the cholesterol which we're trying to keep lowered.
 In fact, I thought this was probably better than Uncle Leong.
 It's a pity that the crayfish meat was mediocre.

 Sunday, July 21, 2013